20 Tips On How To Save Money To Travel Around The World

 Play sports: you know, cycling, tennis, basketball, soccer, etc. Find recreational teams in your area.

 Stay in at night.
 Going out to bars and clubs will force your account balance to go down faster than a good bottle of wine …with only a headache to show for it in the morning.
 Keep your travel goals in mind and invite your friends over for drinks.
 That 8EUR bottle of wine would’ve cost you 25EUR at the bar!

 Bonus tip for saving money: keep your distance from financially irresponsible people!

 Watching your friends go out every night, buying expensive electronics, pricey cocktails, and new boots will destroy all your hard-won motivation.
 So just don’t.
 In the same time don’t let this dogged determination to save for vacation turn you into your friend group’s party pooper: you can save for travel, and still let loose every once in a while.

 any route • any airline • any change

 As I already mentioned a few times, these are all tips if you want to travel.
-You don’t have to follow all of them, I know for sure, I am not doing all, but if there is something you can cut of your life, please do it, your future self will thank you for all the memories you have created while traveling the world.
+You don’t have to do it all, I know for sure I am not, but if there is something you can cut from your life, please do it, your future self will thank you for all the memories you have created while traveling the world.